mantidproject/mantid/docs/source/release/v3.13.0/sans.rst

 * The Beam centre finder now takes the default radius limits from the instrument parameter file if specified.
 * Added EventSlice option to options column in new GUI.
 * Updated old backend to mask by detector ID rather than spectrum number, improving reliability.
-* Added thickness column to table in new GUI.
 * Added EventSlice option to options column in new GUI.
 * Added Radius Cutoff and Wavelength Cutoff boxes to the old and new GUI.
+* Improved error messages in the new GUI to be more obvious and clearer.
+* Updated the naming of workspace groups in a sliced reduction.

 Bug fixes
 #########